emera86/SASmanual-MkDocs/SASmanual/docs/statistics/regression.md

 ### `PROC CORR`: Correlation Analysis

+There are two ways of calculating correlations: the **Pearson correlation coefficient** (specially used for normal distributed data) and the **Spearman's rank correlation coefficient** (which is best fitted when your data presents outliers).

 The closer the **Pearson** correlation coefficient is to +1/-1, the stronger the positive/negative linear relationship is between the two variables.
 The closer the correlation coefficient is to 0, the weaker the linear relationship and if it is 0 variables are uncorrelated.

 * When you interpret the correlation, be cautious about the effect of **large sample sizes**: even a correlation of 0.01 can be statistically significant with a large enough sample size and you would almost always reject the hypothesis $H_0$: $\rho =0$, even if the value of your correlation is small for all practical purposes